 - Use a Climate Controlled Storage Unit: When storing any appliance, it is important to use a climate controlled storage unit.
 Fluctuations in temperature can cause mechanical parts inside of the fridge to rust and crack.
 A climate controlled storage unit will maintain a steady range of temperature safe for storing appliances.

 Spaces Self Storage Has Appliance Storage Solutions

 If you have recently upgraded appliances or are moving soon, you may be looking for a place to store your refrigerator and freezer.
 A storage unit rental allows you to get your refrigerator out of your home, and into a location until you need it again.
-Spaces Self Storage has storage facilities in Toronto, Ontario on Dupont Street and Eastern Avenue with 5×5, 5×10 and 10×10 sized storage units.!
+Spaces Self Storage has a storage facility on Eastern Avenue with 5×5, 5×10 and 10×10 sized storage units.